Life Alert Review Summary

 The wireless range of the classic home Life Alert system is up to 150 feet.
 The actual range will vary depending on the environment, physical obstacles and floor plan of the home.
 This is sufficient for most homes, although it is less than the up to 300 – 400 ft range offered by other top systems.

-Life Alert runs their own UL certified monitoring center.
+Life Alert runs their own UL and CSAA 5-Diamond certified monitoring center.
 They manage their monitoring center in-house to ensure good quality standards when handling emergency phone calls.
 Monitoring is provided 24 hours a day, 7 days a week.
 Calls are generally answered within 30 to 50 seconds.

 Their dispatchers are trained to stay on the phone with users until help arrives, or when the emergency is over.
 This is a good practice because the dispatcher is following through to make sure that help arrives.
 At the same time, they can also provide assurance to the senior to let them know that they are not alone.
 Someone knows that they are hurt and will get them the help they need.